Earthquakes on May 8, 2026

 1.0 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 40 km W of Stevens Village, Alaska on May 8, 2026, with origin time 21:48 UTC.
+The USGS recorded this magnitude 2.0 earthquake 40 km W of Stevens Village, Alaska at 21:48 UTC on May 8, 2026.
 At a depth of just 1.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 66.038°N, -149.983°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 66.038°, -149.983°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08